 Microsoft no longer supports older versions of IE

 Microsoft stopped supporting versions 7, 8, 9, and 10 of IE back on Jan 12, 2016.
 That means no patches or security updates, which makes your PC more vulnerable to viruses and malware.
-There are also no more patches or fixes, which is bad news for software that has such a long history of bugs and oddities.
+There are also no more features or fixes, which is bad news for software that has such a long history of bugs and oddities.

 Microsoft does still support the most recent version of IE, version 11.
 However, even on their own product support pages, they encourage users to download their new browser: Microsoft Edge.